Diomdede/World-of-Fitness/README.md

         3. The footer contains links to the creators Facebook, Twitter and Instagram page.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
         5. The contact form is easily set up so you just input your email and message then click submit.

+    3. As a Returning Visitor, I may want to find our facebook community and get in contact with other members following the program
+        1. The footer clearly highlights the facebook page via link.
+        2. It opens a new tab directly to the facebook page so they can follow with ease

 -   #### Frequent User Goals